Ema (film)

-Ema is a 2019 Chilean drama film directed by Pablo Larraín from a screenplay by Guillermo Calderón and Alejandro Moreno.
-It stars Mariana Di Girolamo, Cristian Suarez, Gael García Bernal, Paola Giannini and Santiago Cabrera.
+Ema is a 2019 Chilean drama film directed by Pablo Larraín from a screenplay written by Guillermo Calderón and Alejandro Moreno.
+The cast includes Gael García Bernal, Mariana Di Girolamo, Paula Luchsinger, Cristián Suárez, Paola Giannini, and Santiago Cabrera.
+The film explores the adoption process from the parents' perspective, raising questions about the concept of family.

-It had its world premiere at the Venice Film Festival on August 30, 2019.
+It premiered at the Venice Film Festival on August 30, 2019.

 Plot

-Ema, a young dancer, divorces Gaston, the director of the company for which she performs.
-She is unable to overcome her sense of guilt towards Polo, the child they had adopted to make up for Gaston's sterility and whom they have later again brought back to the orphanage.
-A tragedy follows caused by the child's pyromania.
+Set in contemporary Valparaíso, the story follows Ema, a young dancer who, after divorcing Gastón, the director of the company she performs with, tries to rebuild her life.
+The couple had adopted Polo, a child to address Gastón’s sterility, but eventually returned him to the orphanage.
+A tragedy, caused by the child's pyromania, ensues.